 Tutorial: Generating QR codes

-To understand the best way to create QR codes, you should understand the Sticky architecture.
+To understand the best way to create QR codes, it helps to understand the Sticky architecture.

 In Sticky, there are applications and stickies.
 For the purposes of this guide, a sticky is a QR code.